poretsky/catalogue/README.txt

 available from anywhere, but in the data display buffer you can use "/" or "I" as well.

+Note that this functionality relies on the external utilities cd-info and eject.
+If eject command is not found, cdclose is tried instead, but cd-info is absolutely required.

 To identify a disk put it into the drive and press "C-c d" or "/" if you are in the data display buffer.
 If this disk is already registered in the catalogue it's index card will be found and shown in the data